lawnjelly/godot-format/README.md

 This simple program (linux only so far, feel free to #define windows file functions) automatically edits files to pass Godot static checks.
 It does the changes that clang format cannot.

+Although the existing pre-commit hooks can perform some changes to your source to meet the static checks, there are a number of extra checks which are not automatically corrected, and this can extremely annoying and time consuming when preparing large PRs.
+Hence why I wrote this program.

 It operates RECURSIVELY through folders on .h, .cpp, .glsl files (but not .gen.h)

 * Adds licences